eegg/school-policies-and-procedures/src/equal-opportunities.rst

 * take responsibility for their own actions
 * participate safely
 * are taught in groupings that allow them all to experience success
-* use materials that reflect a range of social and cultural backgrounds, without stereotyping
 * have a common curriculum experience that allows for a range of different learning styles
 * have challenging targets that enable them to succeed
 * are encouraged to participate fully, regardless of disabilities or medical needs